Everything New

 “Are you aware of punishments for insulting the queens?”
 She asked the girls who bowed their heads in shame.
 “This should not repeat.”

 “This is a warning also for whatever you tell Shehzaade Shahryar.
 He shall inform me if it repeats.”
-She looked at Shahryr who nodded quickly.
+She looked at Shahryar, who nodded quickly.

 “I am not a princess.”
 Ladli Begum said in a whisper.
-Rukaiya Begum nodded “You are as much a part of this harem as them.
-And remember” She said intendedly “Your behaviour reflects your parents’ upbringing.
+Rukaiya Begum nodded, “You are as much a part of this harem as they are.
+And remember,” She said intendedly “Your behaviour reflects your parents’ upbringing.
 Don’t let them question you.”
 Ladli Begum agreed.

 “Arjumand, you can take her to see Asmat Begum for a week, and she can come back here next week if she wants.”
 Rukaiya Begum spoke as Arjumand looked happy.
 “Do you want to come see Dadi Jaan Ladli?”
 Ladli nodded at her with a smile.